-- 1. We are seeking advice on a draft general work plan for a post-implementation review, which is discussed in Agenda paper 2B. - 2.
-We plan to seek feedback in the next few months on the draft general work plan, as discussed in agenda paper 2B, from the IFRS Advisory Council, a meeting of a group of national standard-setters, from the IASB's Global Preparers Forum and from the IFRS Interpretations Committee meeting.
+- 1. We are seeking advice on a draft general work plan for a post-implementation review, which is discussed in Agenda paper 10A. - 2.
+We plan to seek feedback in the next few months on the draft general work plan, as discussed in agenda paper 10A, from the IFRS Advisory Council, a meeting of a group of national standard-setters, the IASB's Global Preparers Forum and Analyst Representative Group.
 We intend to bring the feedback received on the draft general work plan for a post-implementation review to a Board meeting in the second quarter of 2011.
 Both papers tabled at this meeting reflect only the views of the authors and have yet to be considered by the Board.
 (The authors have been developing those views in part by discussing ideas with a small group of Board members.) - 3.
-This paper is provided for information purposes and provides background to the discussion on the draft general work plan in Agenda paper 2B.
-This paper provides an overview of the IASB's post-implementation review process, specifically on the: - (a) objectives; - (b) scope; - (c) timing; and - (d) assignment of who is to conduct that review.
+This paper is provided for information purposes and provides background to the discussion on the draft general work plan in Agenda paper 10A.
+This paper provides an overview of the IASB's post-implementation review process, specifically on the: - (a) objectives;

-This paper has been prepared for discussion at a public meeting of the Analyst Representative Group of the IASB.
+This paper has been prepared for discussion at a public meeting of the IFRS Interpretations Committee Meeting of the IASB.

 The views expressed in this paper are those of the staff preparing the paper.
 They do not purport to represent the views of any individual members of the IASB.